Own-Data-Privateer/hoardy-web/tool/README.md

 ## <span id="filter"/>Find and filter things

-You can search your archive directory by using `hoardy-web find` sub-command, that prints paths to those of its inputs which match given conditions.
+You can search your archive directory by using `hoardy-web find` subcommand, that prints paths to those of its inputs which match given conditions.
 For example, to list reqres from `~/hoardy-web/raw` that contain complete `GET` requests with `200 OK` responses, you can run:

 ```bash